California Back Injury Lawyers

 Even if there appears to be no direct damage at the time, a visit to the doctor is necessary.
 In minor accidents, it is normal for pain to appear hours, days, weeks, or months later.
 And, if not attended to in a timely manner, these discomforts intensify over time, leading to more serious injuries.

-How Long Does It Take to Suffer Back Injuries After Car Accidents in California?
+How Long Does It Take to Suffer a Back Injury After a Car Accident?

 As mentioned in the previous section, any blow on the road is a reason to go to the doctor.
 Data and research corroborate that back problems and road accidents go hand in hand.
 Even if there are no symptoms of pain during the first few days.
 As the statistics on injuries such as whiplash or low back pain show, almost one million people a year go to the medical services for back problems related to a previous collision.